divij-sinha/divij-sinha/README.md

+### Hey, I'm Divij!

-### Welcome!
+Welcome!

-I'm Divij Sinha, currently in the MS in Computational Analysis and Public Policy at the University of Chicago.
-Previously, I spent time working at the Urban Informatics Lab at the Indian Institute for Human Settlements.
-I graduated with a major in Electrical and Electronics Engineering and a minor in Politics, Economics and Philosophy.
+👨‍💻 I'm Divij Sinha, an aspiring data scientist and policy analyst, currently enrolled in the MS in Computational Analysis and Public Policy at the University of Chicago.

+🏛 Previously, I've had the privilege of working at the Urban Informatics Lab at the Indian Institute for Human Settlements.
+Here, I immersed myself in the fascinating world of urban data, working on projects that leverage technology to make cities more livable and sustainable.
+My role involved data analysis, visualization, and modeling, contributing to research that informs urban planning and policy decisions.

-PS: My github is a little sparse and I am building it up, but code samples available on request!
+🌟 Throughout my career, I've been driven by the belief that technology, when thoughtfully applied, can be a powerful tool for public good.
+My experiences have spanned across data science, policy analysis, and urban informatics, each reinforcing my commitment to using data for societal improvement.
+I've had the opportunity to work on projects ranging from large scale surveys to energy sustainability, offering insights into the challenges and opportunities in leveraging technology for public policy.

+📚 I am continually seeking opportunities to apply my skills in real-world settings, collaborating with peers, academics, and industry professionals.
+I'm particularly interested in projects at the intersection of technology, data science, and social justice, aiming to contribute to equitable and effective public policies.

+🌱 While my GitHub is currently under development, reflecting my ongoing journey in tech and policy, I am committed to building a portfolio that not only showcases my technical skills but also my dedication to meaningful, impactful work.
+I welcome collaboration, discussion, and the exchange of ideas with fellow enthusiasts in the field.
+Code samples and project details are available upon request, demonstrating my approach to problem-solving and innovation in public policy.

+Thank you for visiting my profile.
+Let's connect and explore the transformative power of data and technology in shaping a better future for our communities and the world at large.